miguelgrinberg/flack/README.md

 ## Running

-The application uses Flask-Script to simplify common tasks such as starting a development server.
-To run the application run the following command:
+The application uses Flask-Script to simplify common tasks such as creating the database and starting a development server.
+Right after you install the application, you need to create a database for it with this command:

+    python manage.py createdb

+After that, you can run the application with the following command:

     python manage.py runserver

 You can add `--help` to see what other start up options are available.

-The second component of this application is the Celery workers, which must be started with the following command:
+The second component is a message queue, which you need to run as a service.

-    python manage.py celery

-If you want to have more verbose output from the workers you can add `--loglevel=info` to the command above.

-Finally, in addition to the main server and the Celery workers, a message queue must be available to be used for communication between all these processes.
 By default, a Redis server running on localhost on the default port is assumed.
 If you want to use a different message queue, or a different configuration for Redis, then set the `CELERY_BROKER_URL` environment variable to the message queue connection URL.
 See the Celery documentation for information on connection URLs.

+The final component of this application is the Celery workers, which must be started after the message queue is running with the following command:

+    python manage.py celery

+If you want to have more verbose output from the workers you can add `--loglevel=info` to the command above.

 ##  Usage